nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ```

 **Limitation:**
-- When adding a new meeting, please add it under the first user added.
+- When adding a new meeting, please add it under the **first user added**.
-- For the case above, you only need to add the
+- For the case above, you only need to add the new meeting for `ibra` and it will populate for `ym` as well.
-new meeting for `ibra` and it will populate for `ym` as well.
-Take note, adding new meeting under names except
+- **Take note**, adding new meeting under names except
-for the first name will be ignored.
+for the first name **will be ignored**.
-- This applies for editing the details of an existing meeting, please edit it under the first name.
+- This applies for editing the details of an existing meeting, please edit it under the **first user added**.

 ## Current Limitation of app
 - Meeting cannot span across multiple days or go past midnight.
 If that is the case, please create 2 separate meetings.